 Kayaking

 Mono Lake Kayaking is a fun experience and a unique way to explore the lake.
-You can rent from Mono Basin Kayak Rental or opt for Caldera Kayaks if you wanted a guide kayak tour.
+You can rent from Mono Basin Kayak Rental or opt for Caldera Kayaks if you want a guided kayak tour.
 Enjoy the day paddling while enjoying the view of the Mono Lake tufa towers and Eastern Sierra Mountains.
 The kayaks usually launch at Mono Lake Navy Beach.

 Watch the Sunset/Sunrise